Kingston Grocery Store Slip & Fall Lawyer

 Help is Available for Serious Grocery Store Slip and Fall Accidents in Kingston and Marlboro

 If you have been injured in a grocery store slip and fall, be sure and report the incident immediately to the store manager, and demand that they make a report of the incident.
 If you can, it is also a good idea to get contact information from any witnesses who may be available.
 If you struck your head in a fall, be on the alert for signs of a concussion or head injury, such as persistent headache, dizziness, nausea or blurred vision.
 In any event, it is a good idea to follow up with your doctor for a thorough check, and to get the fact of the accident in your medical records.
-Next, contact an experienced New York premises liability attorney as soon as possible.
+Next, contact an experienced Kingston grocery store slip and fall lawyer as soon as possible.
 Your lawyer can act quickly to preserve any security camera footage or other evidence, and can also advise you on your next steps.

 In the Hudson Valley, call Rusk, Wadlin, Heppner & Martuscello, LLP for assistance.
 You can reach us for a free consultation at our offices in Kingston (845-331-4100) or Marlboro (845-236-4411), or toll free at 800-566-4101.